android/tv-samples/LeanbackShowcase/README.md

 - In the local.properties file add the location to your Android SDK (You need to install Android SDK 'N').
 - Open the project in [Android Studio][studio].
-- Compile and deploy to your Android TV emulator or device (such as a Nexus Player).
+- Compile and deploy to your Android TV device (such as an ADT-2 or ADT-3).

 ## Screenshots

 ![Screenshot](screenshots/Showcase-Snapshots.png)

 Need more information about getting started with Android TV?
-Check the [official docs][getting-started].
+Check the [official getting started guide][getting-started].

 ## Support